 It is also critical to note that a common-law marriage formalized in Texas carries over to other states as if it is a traditional marriage.
 Many states do not allow common-law marriages to begin in their state, but every state recognizes marriages formed in other states, whether they are traditional marriages or not.
 However, without a Declaration of Informal Marriage, the Texas marriage might be difficult to prove in another state.

 A second critical difference is what it takes to prove that a marriage exists in court.
 Both traditional and a common-law marriage (if formalized through a Declaration of Informal Marriage) have a paper trail that helps prove the union’s existence.
 A common-law marriage without a declaration has no such paper trail.
-Proving the marriage exists will likely involve witness testimony, financial information, and other evidence.
+Proving the marriage exists will likely involve hard to gather forms of evidence as discussed above.

 Importance of Marriage in Estate Planning